RCC Promises to Uphold Your Experience

 When people come together they enter into a social contract — which dictates how they act, what is expected of them and what they are entitled to in return.
 Your college experience is no different.
 All members of the RCC community are asked to engage positively in this social contract, regardless if you’re a first year student, a classified professional, or a career instructor who has educated generations.

-Riverside Community College District Board Policies and Administrative Procedures set forth these expectations and describe how to proceed though the RCC’s complaint procedures.
+Riverside Community College District Board Policies and Administrative Procedures set forth these expectations and describe how to proceed through RCC’s complaint procedures.

 College Complaint Procedures